 where c is some real value, such as the pecuniary value of leisure and home production activities.
-The hours of working is fixed to unity.
+The hours of working is fixed to unity and then w is the wage per unit of skill.

 Let $V_E^j(w, h)$ and $V_U^j(h)$ denote the expected maximum value of which the age j worker whose skill level is h accepts an offer w, and that of which rejects it, respectively.
 Then, the Bellman's equations can be written as follows.
 For the final period,